Childhood memories in Malaysia

 Image credit: littledayout

-Kiddy rides may still exist today, but we can all agree that it was the highlight of every trip to the mall and fast food joints.
+Kiddy rides may still exist today, but we can all agree that it was the highlight of every trip to the mall and fast food joints in our childhood memories.

 Our parents only succeeded in hauling us to the nearest Jusco when they promised to let us get one of these rides after we were done with the shopping.
 Most parents didn’t mind waiting for us kiddos for a minute or two either as they emptied out their spare change from their wallets.
 It was only a problem when we refused to get off the rides.